-All candidates will have a manifesto published electronically by the Students Association.
+All candidates will have a manifesto published electronically by the Students Association/OpenSU.
 The manifesto will be made up of answers to questions that candidates answer on their nomination form and will explain to the student body why they are standing for election to a particular position and why voters should vote for them.
 There will be a word limit for each question.
 Additional words above the word limit will be deleted.
 Manifestos will not be proof-read for the accuracy of spelling and grammar, but any wording thought by the Returning Officer to be inappropriate will be removed.

-All candidates will be invited to attend a mandatory briefing with Association staff following submission of their nomination.
+All candidates will be invited to engage with a mandatory briefing video and pass a short quiz following submission of their nomination.
 The purpose of this session is to: